treville-sasu/vue-mapx/README.md

 # Vue MapX

-A really lite Vue plugin to get a Mapbox GL / Maplibre in yout App.
+A really lite Vue plugin to get a Mapbox GL / Maplibre in your App.

-##### Some content extracted from https://github.com/geospoc/v-mapbox with a lot of api changes though.
+##### Some content extracted from https://github.com/geospoc/v-mapbox.

+## Why another library ?
+ As always, support is the main reason you'll choose a library.

+ Now we have lighter version with the same awesome Vue integration (and more).

+## Preview & Demo
+a Demo is avaliable as a package script.
+`yarn preview` or `npx preview`

+content can be adjusted in `demo/index.html`

+you can access the demo from the package built here : [Demo](./demo/index.html)

 ## Installation
 Install via npm: